 Traffic shifts that are done on the final surface shall be accomplished using interim traffic marking tape that can be removed without any blemishing of the final surface.
 Interim traffic marking tape shall be used on any of the following final surfaces; asphaltic concrete, Portland cement concrete, and bridge deck surfaces.
-The contractor may propose alternate traffic markings and removal methods on the final surface.
+The Contractor may propose alternate traffic markings and removal methods on the final surface.
 Submitted proposals shall include the type of material, method of removal and a cost comparison to the traffic marking tape method.
-Prior to any approval, the contractor shall field demonstrate to the satisfaction of the Engineer that the proposal is determined to be acceptable, a supplemental agreement will be executed prior to the installation of the proposed alternate traffic markings.
+Prior to any approval, the Contractor shall field demonstrate to the satisfaction of the Engineer that the proposed traffic markings can be removed without any blemishing of the final surface.
+If the proposal is determined to be acceptable, a supplemental agreement will be executed prior to the installation of the proposed alternate traffic markings.
 The supplemental agreement shall denote the type of traffic marking materials, method of removal and any cost and/or time savings to the Department.
 The Department will not consider or participate in any cost increase that may result from implementing the proposed alternate method.